maianhdang/EPI853B/README.md

 ## (4) Inference in the OLS regression [Chapters 3 and 5, plus materials provided below]

-**Bias** Ordinary least square estimates are unbiased, meaning that on average, if we take the expected value of the estimator over conceptual repeated sampling, the average of the estimators equal the true value of the parameter.
-What are the conditions that are needed for the OLS estimates to be unbiased?
+**Bias** Under relatively minimal conditions, OLS estimates are unbiased.
+What are these conditions?
 How do we show that OLS are unbiased?
 What conditions can lead to systematic bias?

-Consider a linear regession of the form  `y=Xb+e`, if `X` is a full-rank matrix, the OLS estimate of b is given by
+Consider a linear regession of the form  `y=Xb+e`, if `X` is a full-rank matrix and `b` is a vector of effects.
+The OLS estimate of `b` is given by

        `bHat=Inv(X'X)X'y`